34j/types-array-api/README.md

 ### Namespace Type

-You can test if an object matches the Protocol by:
+You can test if an object matches the Protocol as they are [`runtime-checkable`](https://docs.python.org/3/library/typing.html#typing.runtime_checkable):

 ```python
 import array_api_strict